fragileeye/POA/README.md

 ## Notice:
 + The pcap files used for the experiments are excluded due to large file size.
 However, they are available for request.
 + The majority of experiments described in the paper require online testing, making it difficult to detail every step.
-If you wish to reproduce the experiments, please contact us and we will be happy to assist you.
+If you wish to reproduce the experiments, please detail DOI: 10.1109/ACCESS.2023.3330224 or contact us.